pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 the client nodes, you might need to add mappings of
 IP addresses and DNS/Host names in the client-side operating system hosts file.

 Alternatively, you may disable hostname verification by invoking `validateHostName(false)` of the ClientConfig builder.
-However, we strongly recommended avoiding doing that, especially for production environments.
+It is strongly recommended to avoid disabling hostname verification for production clusters.

 ### Having the TLS and Auth parameters take effect

-If you are enabling TLS and Auth in an existing Pravega cluster, having the security parameters take effect simply requires restarting the servicesm after making the configuration changes.
-Any running client applications will need to be restarted as well, after making client-side changes as described earlier.
+To ensure TLS and auth parameters take effect, all the services on the server-side need to be restarted.
+Existing client applications will need to be restarted as well, after they are reconfigured for TLS and auth.

-For fresh deployments, just starting the cluster after configuring TLS and Auth, should be enough.
+For fresh deployments, just starting the cluster after setting the security configuration parameters, should be enough.

 ## Conclusion

-In this document, we saw how to enable security in a Pravega cluster running in distributed mode.
-Specifically, we discussed how to:
+This document explained about how to enable security in a Pravega cluster running in distributed mode.
+Specifically, how to perform the following actions were discussed:

-* Generate a CA (if needed),
+* Generating a CA (if needed)
-* Generate server certificates and keys for Pravega services,
+* Generating server certificates and keys for Pravega services
-* Sign the generated certificates using the generated CA,
+* Signing the generated certificates using the generated CA
-* Enable and configure TLS and auth on the server Side,
+* Enabling and configuring TLS and auth on the server Side
-* Setup the `ClientConfig` on the client side for communicating with a Pravega, cluster running with TLS and auth enabled, and
+* Setting up the `ClientConfig` on the client side for communicating with a Pravega cluster running with TLS and auth enabled
-* Have TLS and auth take effect.
+* Having TLS and auth take effect